Why do you always get attracted to toxic people and end up in misery?

 (3) Your partner makes you feel guilty for your actions:

 If the reason you still love your partner because they make you feel guilty of your actions, blame you for the misunderstandings, always telling you that the relationship will not work out because of you, then it is not love.
-Your partner has made you lose your self-confidence.
+Your partner has made you lose your self-confidence and that’s how you are attracted to toxic people.

 You are the one who gave them the right to judge what’s right and wrong.
 Don’t let them be the arbiter of your life.
 You might make mistakes but everything is not fault and your partner is not a sage either.
 It’s the lack of love from their side which makes them do such cheap things.
 You know you are hurting yourself in the relationship.